pdaehne/TL866-FlashROM-Adapter/README.md

 On the right side of the 2x3 pin header are the signals RDY ("Ready", sometimes also called /BSY of "Busy"), /RST ("Reset"), and /WE ("Write Enable").
-These are need on all types of Flash ROMs.
+These are needed on all types of Flash ROMs.
 Locate these signals on your Flash ROM, and connect them to the pin header using jumper wires.

 On the left side of the 2x3 pin header are the address lines A18 and A19.